blablack/fawnarevagh-kube/README.md

 ## Debug

-Ubuntu and Podman pods can be created to debug from inside the cluster.
+Ubuntu pod can be created to debug from inside the cluster.

 For example: